%matplotlib inline

 Loss function¶

-KLIFF uses a loss function to quantify the difference between the training data and
+KLIFF uses a loss function to quantify the difference between the

-potential predictions and uses minimization algorithms to reduce the loss as much as
+training data and potential predictions and uses minimization algorithms

-possible.
-In the following code snippet, we create a loss function that uses the
+we create a loss function that uses the Adam optimizer to minimize

-of data, and here we use 100
+data, and here we use 100 configurations in each minimization step

-(the training set has a total of 400 configurations as can be seen above), and run
+(the training set has a total of 400 configurations as can be seen

-through the training set for 10
+above), and run through the training set for 10 epochs.
+The learning

-drives the loss down in a reasonable time.
+with this to find an acceptable one that drives the loss down in a

 loss = Loss(calc)